Bianca-Pasat/MOI/docs/source/integration.rst

 ~~~~~~~~~~~~~~~~~~~~
 The pipeline produces automatically a heatmap with differentially expressed
 features and their presence across available omics layers.
 As input it takes
-differentially expressed features and optionally the results from multiMiR and
+differentially expressed features and, optionally, the results from multiMiR and
 LipiDB.

 If the user wants to run multiMiR alone they need to declare it in nextflow.config: